pj398/personal-website/content/research/index.md

 ---
 ### Current projects

-I am currently finishing a PhD at the University of Manchester.
-My thesis is titled "A social network analysis approach to examining gendered character positions in popular film narratives".
+I recently submitted my PhD at the University of Manchester.
+The thesis is titled "A social network analysis approach to examining gendered character positions in popular film narratives".
 For more info and to take a look at the data and notebooks, check out the [project repository](https://github.com/pj398/between-the-lines).

 ### Publications